Lutung Kasarung: Purbasari's return

 After this, Purbararang summoned Purbasari to the palace in the capital city.
 When Purbasari arrived, she had her thrown in jail.
-Lutung Kasarung waited for Purbasari to come home to her own palace; but when, after several days, there was no news about her, Lutung Kasarung grew alarmed.
+Lutung Kasarung waited for Purbasari to come home to her palace; but when, after several days, there was no news about her, Lutung Kasarung grew alarmed.
 He stormed the palace to rescue Purbasari from captivity.
 The two of them found themselves surrounded by palace guards, with Lutung fighting bravely to protect Purbasari.
-In the middle of the chaotic fight, Prabu Tapa Agung returned to the palace from the hermitage where he had been living as an ascetic, and discovered his daughters fighting for the throne.
+In the middle of the chaotic fight, Prabu Tapa Agung returned to the palace from the hermitage where he had been living as an ascetic and discovered his daughters fighting for the throne.

 Purbararang asked Prabu Tapa Agung to select the princess with the longer hair as his successor.
 The king agreed to do so; then, when he measured his daughters' hair, he found that Purbasari's was longer.

 Undaunted, Purbararang made a new demand to Prabu Tapa Agung: that he choose as his successor the daughter who had the most handsome fiancé.
-This was a competition that she was confident she could win, since she had the handsome Indrajaya and Purbasari had no man to support her—only an ugly black monkey.
-However, Purbasari saw beyond Lutung Kasarung's appearance, and recognized his good heart, loyalty, and devotion to her.
+This was a competition that she was confident she could win since she had the handsome Indrajaya and Purbasari had no man to support her—only an ugly black monkey.
+However, Purbasari saw beyond Lutung Kasarung's appearance and recognized his good heart, loyalty, and devotion to her.
 She reached out to him and chose him as her fiancé.
 The people ridiculed her decision; but at that moment, the curse was broken since he finally earned the sincere love of Purbasari, and Lutung Kasarung resumed his form as Guruminda.
 Since he was much more handsome than Indrajaya, Prabu Tapa Agung chose Purbasari to be his successor.
 In one last effort, Purbararang asked Indrajaya to fight Guruminda in a pencak silat martial art combat.
 The fight was quickly won by the powerful Guruminda.

-Purbasari benevolently forgave Pubararang and Indrajaya all their wrongdoing and allowed them to remain in the palace.
-She and Guruminda were married, and lived happily ever after.
+Purbasari benevolently forgave Pubararang and Indrajaya for all their wrongdoing and allowed them to remain in the palace.
+She and Guruminda were married and lived happily ever after.